akash-network/docs/guides/matrix/README.md

 keybase team create <team>
 ```

-and create a repo called `matrix` for that team using:
+And create a repo called `matrix` for that team using:

 ```shell
 keybase git create matrix --team <team>